akpw/Obj-C-FusionTables/README.md

 # The Tests
 The tests are intended to  cover all essential Obj-C-FusionTables API operations.
-The test cases goe sequentially from creating a table / style / template / inserting sample rows through cleaning everything up and restoring the tested Google account to its initial state.
+The test cases go sequentially from creating a table / style / template / inserting sample rows through cleaning everything up and restoring the tested Google account to its initial state.

 # Compatibility